top of page

 EMILY GAWLIK

-Emily is currently a second year graduate student in Clinical Psychology.
+Emily is currently a third-year graduate student in Clinical Psychology.
 She graduated from the University of Mississippi with a B.A. in Psychology in 2019, where she completed a senior honors thesis under Dr. Stefan Schulenberg that examined correlates of posttraumatic stress in a hurricane-exposed community sample.
 Following graduation, Emily worked as a research assistant at the University of North Carolina - Chapel Hill Institute for Trauma Recovery as part of the AURORA Study.
 Broadly, her research interests include risk and protective factors in the development of psychopathology after stressful life events–and, in particular, what factors might contribute to greater wellbeing and effective coping.
 She is also interested in how individual differences in interpretation might impact emotion regulatory processes.

 CV.